irismdza/pong/README.md

 - First time using Babel to compile ES6 into ES5.
 - First time working with object-oriented programming.

-## Challenges

-The most difficult part of this project is still absorbing and understanding JavaScript.
-The technical jargon has become more familiar and the higher concepts make sense, but I need more practice writing it because I am often at a loss with how to begin, and find that I still take a disturbing amount of time to make a simple thing work.
-Much like a spoken language, I am at the point where I have basic understanding of what's going on in a given code, but can't quite put together my own sentences and speak it myself all that well.

 ## Takeaways

-- Must.
-Practice.
-JavaScript.
-- Must.
-Practice.
-JavaScript.
-- Must.
-Practice.
-JavaScript.
-- Must.
-Practice.
-JavaScript.

 ## Usage